shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/making-advanced-e-voting-dapp-avalanche-fuji-using-trufle.md

     await this.loadElectionContract();
   }

-  //Loading election contract's javascript equivalent in the this.election variable loadElectionContract = async () => {
+  // Loading election contract's javascript equivalent in the this.election variable loadElectionContract = async () => {
-    //Dynamic contracts whose address is not known should be handled like this var electionABI = await $.getJSON('/electionJSON');
+    // Dynamic contracts whose address is not known should be handled like this var electionABI = await $.getJSON('/electionJSON');
     this.election = await new web3.eth.Contract(electionABI, this.address);
     await this.election.setProvider(web3.currentProvider);
   }

-  //Get details of the election
-  getDetails = async () => {
+  // Get details of the election getDetails = async () => {
     var details = {};

-    //Fetching details from blockchain and storing it in details object details.candidates      = [];
+    // Fetching details from blockchain and storing it in details object details.candidates      = [];
     details.address         = this.address;
     details.candidatesCount = await this.election.methods.candidatesCount().call()